UniExeterRSE/intro-version-control/_episodes/10_pushing_and_pulling.md

 ## Pushing to the remote

 By now we've done quite a bit of work on our cheatsheet and good practice material in our local `git-good-practice` repository.
-It seems a good point to put this work on the remote repository residing on GitHub.
+It seems like a good point to put this work on the remote repository residing on GitHub.

 Let's review the status of the repository and view the log: